duonghuuphuc/anselect17/README.md

 ## Answer Selection for Python (Sept, 2017) ##

-Code for the paper **A Hybrid Approach to Answer Selection in Question Answering Systems**
+Code for the paper **A Hybrid Approach to Answer Selection in Question Answering Systems** (IUKM, 2018)

 ## Requirement